elluisian/ugeeconfig/README.md

 deskkeys.vkey1.action_custom.action: N/A
 ```

-This is also possible for the `doc` operator.
+The `doc` operator behaves similarly.

-### Setting the props values
+### Setting the props' values

-To set (leaf) props, use the `set` operator:
+To edit (leaf) props' values, use the `set` operator:

 ```
-./ugeeconfig.sh set (prop, value pair)+
+./ugeeconfig.sh set (prop, value)+
 ```

+with `(prop, value)` being a pair composed by a prop path and a value, the two are separated by a space.\
-Contrary to early operators, the `set` operator an even number of operands in a "prop, value" pair fashion, in which first a prop to set is specified, then a value to assign to it.
-Here are some examples:
+Contrary to previous operators, `set` expects an EVEN number, one prop to set and a value to assign to it.

-Enable pen pressure and set relative mode speed to 1 for the UE16 device:
+In the following example, it is requested to edit the UE16 device configuration in order to enable pen pressure and set relative mode's speed to 1:

 ```
 ./ugeeconfig.sh set UE16.pen.pressure.enabled t UE16.pen.relmode.speed 1
 ```

-Value types that can be used and recognized are:
+Typical types of values that can be used are:

-- Integers;
+- Integers (binary, octal, decimal and hexadecimal, see the program's help for details);
 - Floats;
-- Rectangles in the form "rect(x, y, w, h)", with "x", "y", "w", and "h" being integers;
+- Rectangles with format "rect(x, y, w, h)", with "x", "y", "w", and "h" being integers;
-- Pressure points in the form "press(p0, p1x, p1y, p2)", with "p0", "p1x", "p1y" and "p2" being integers;
+- Pressure points with format "press(p0, p1x, p1y, p2)", with "p0", "p1x", "p1y" and "p2" being numbers (either integers or floats);

-Please note that the new resultant config file is shown as output, it is possible to redirect said output to a file and get a new XML config file, ready for use, but it is not the recommended way to make this.
+Once the editing is completed, the resultant XML config file is printed on screen, it is possible to redirect the output to a file, but it is not the recommended way to solve the problem.
+More on this later.

 #### How to set default actions (actids)

-default_action's props can be set using an integer or the actual actid symbolic name.
+`default_action`'s props can be set using an integer (which represents an actid) or an "actid symbolic name".
-The get a list of those, you can use the `actids` operator like this:
+The get a list of those, use the `actids` operator:

 ```
 ./ugeeconfig.sh actids (keys|mouse|funct|sysop|multim|all)*
 ```

-The names on the right hand-side can be used to filter out certain kind of actids or "all" for everything.
+The names in parentheses can be used to filter what type of actids to show.
+If nothing is specified or "all" is used, all available actids are shown.\
-Here's an example:
+With the following, only the function-type actids are shown:

 ```
 ./ugeeconfig.sh actids funct
 ```

-returns:
+which outputs:

 ```
 Here follows the actids: